-- Holding the shocks upright, fill with oil to the top of the shock - 2 Slowly move the shaft up and down several times to allow air bubbles to escape to the top. - 3 Refill with oil to the top of the shock body. - 4 Push the shaft in until the piston is level with top of shock body.
+- Holding the shocks upright, fill with oil to the top of the shock body. - 2 Slowly move the shaft up and down several times to allow air bubbles to escape to the top. - 3 Refill with oil to the top of the shock body. - 4 Push the shaft in until the piston is level with top of shock body.
 The oil will slightly bulge up above the shock body. - 5 Fill the #6428 shock cap about halfway with oil and install it onto the body.
 Try to retain as much oil as possible during assembly.
-The shaft will extend out as you tighten this far, there is not enough oil in the cap down.
+The shaft will extend out as you tighten the cap down.